enirevlow/bw-api-docs/docs/Asset-Management/Colors.md

 To learn more about the rest of the Color API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/AssetManagement/BWPluginAPI_Color.h" target="_blank">Color</a> in the repository.

+## Sample plugin
+Sample plugin for the color library is available <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/sample-plugins/python/color-library" target="_blank">here</a>

 ## Creating a color library
+### Code snippet
 Browzwear allow you to programmatically add a new color library to the Browzwear's app.
 The API for creating a new color library receive JSON (as string) that contains all the information and colors for this library.
-For more information, refer to: app installation folder\Resources\schema\v1\color_lib.json
+For more information, refer to: schema/color/color-lib.json

 <!--DOCUSAURUS_CODE_TABS-->

 <!--Python-->